Tanyka Renee

 Tanyka Renee (born January 18, 1986) is an American health and fitness journalist, author, Playboy model, former pro-athlete, and holistic nutritionist.

+Renee played with the LFL as defensive and offensive lineman for the NY Majesty and The Philadelphia Passion.
+She appeared as a featured cast member on MTV's Lingerie Football.

 Career

-Renee has appeared on television, in magazines and in videos.
-Her credits include Playboy, Rachael Ray, Fox News and JET.
+Past media appearances include Playboy, Rachael Ray, Fox News, and JET.

-Renee is the founding owner of D2B Holistic, a company producing a line of organic natural products.
-Rennee is also the owner of SuddenlyAmazingYou.com and creator of The Suddenly Slim Waist System.

-In between modeling assignments, Renee was an active and talented participant in sports such as basketball, soccer, softball, and track and field.
-Renee played with the LFL as defensive and offensive lineman for the NY Majesty and The Philadelphia Passion.
-She was a featured cast member on MTV's Lingerie Football.
-Complex Magazine named Renee #3 of the 10 Hottest Women of the 2011 Lingerie Football League Finals.
-In 2012, the Bleacher Report named Renee one of the 50 Prettiest Faces in Sports.
+Complex Magazine ranked Renee third on its list of "The 10 Hottest Women of the 2011 Lingerie Football League Finals."
+In 2012, The Bleacher Report included her in their "The 50 Prettiest Faces in Sports."

-Renee currently serves as the Deputy Editor for Bombshell by Bleu.
-In the past, she was a contributing writer for Heart and Soul and Jones Magazine.
+Renee currently serves as the deputy editor for Bombshell by Bleu.
+Previously, she was a contributing writer for Heart and Soul and Jones Magazine.

 Her first book, "The Complete Guide to a Sexier Backside," was published in early 2015.